 Doris Brandt is the Director of Marketing and Communications at Guest House.
 Happy to always be busy, she works on Guest House communications, including the website, social media, press releases and newsletters; and she manages marketing materials and advertisements/sponsorships.
 Joining the Guest House staff in 2015, originally in the Development Office, Doris shares her professional background and skills, public relations experience, years of non-profit work and commitment to the Catholic Church.
 She holds a BA in English, a Michigan Secondary Teaching Certificate and a MA in Ed.
 Administration from Wayne State University.

 Jeff Henrich became the Guest House President and Chief Executive Officer in August 2017.
-He is no stranger to Guest House as he served as Executive Director of the Guest House Men’s Program in Rochester, Minnesota, from 2011 to 2014; and prior to that time, as a counselor and Assistant Director of the Men’s Program.
-Returning to Guest House from his most recent position as Program Director of Champion Center, a former 80-bed chemical dependency treatment facility in California, Jeff brings leadership and a passion for recovery and the Guest House ministry.
+He has a long history with Guest House, serving as Executive Director of the Men’s Program in Rochester, Minnesota, from 2011 to 2014, and as a counselor and Assistant Director of the Men’s Program for many years prior to that time.
+Returning to Guest House from his most recent position as Program Director of Champion Center, a former 80-bed chemical dependency treatment facility in California, Jeff brings leadership, experience, and a passion for recovery and the Guest House ministry.
 He holds a Bachelor’s Degree in Economics and a Master’s Degree in Counseling.
-As a licensed Alcohol and Drug Counselor and county Social Worker, Jeff has over 25 years of clinical practice experience.
+As a licensed Alcohol and Drug Counselor and county social worker, Jeff has a background of over 25 years in clinical practice.